-In addition, parties frequently misunderstand their rights and obligations concerning the maintenance and return of a tenant’s security deposit.
-A landlord’s failure to properly place a security deposit in a trust account or return the deposit within 30 days after termination of a tenancy may subject the landlord to damages, which could include double damages and attorneys’ fees.
+Parties in landlord-tenant disputes frequently misunderstand their rights and obligations concerning the maintenance and return of a tenant’s security deposit.
+A landlord’s failure to properly place a security deposit in a trust account or return the deposit within 30 days after termination of a tenancy may subject the landlord to double damages and attorneys’ fees.